android-ui-testing/Cookbook/docs/content/practices/emulator_setup.md

 * Sensors:Accelerometer, Humidity, Pressure, Light
 * Gyroscope

-We don't really need them for our tests run.
-It also may improve our tests performance, because there are no background operations related to that tasks.
+We don't really need them for our test runs.
+It also may improve our tests performance, because there are no background operations related to those tasks.

-After that, you can run your emulator by `avd manager`, which is a part of android sdk manager.
-After your device creation, you need change default generated ini file to custom one.
-You may see an example below:
+After that, you can run your emulator via `avd manager`, which is part of the android sdk manager.
+After your device creation, you need to change the default generated `ini` file to a custom one.
+Take a look at the example below:

 ```bash
 function define_android_sdk_environment_if_needed() {